Aliases for ATP6V0D1 Gene

 ATP6V0D1 (ATPase H+ Transporting V0 Subunit D1) is a Protein Coding gene.
-Among its related pathways are Innate Immune System and Rheumatoid arthritis.
-Gene Ontology (GO) annotations related to this gene include protein complex binding and hydrogen-exporting ATPase activity, phosphorylative mechanism.
+Among its related pathways are Rheumatoid arthritis and Insulin receptor recycling.
+Gene Ontology (GO) annotations related to this gene include proton-exporting ATPase activity, phosphorylative mechanism.
 An important paralog of this gene is ATP6V0D2.

 UniProtKB/Swiss-Prot for ATP6V0D1 Gene